 Fake vintage t-shirts, though, appear to be a legit problem in the community.
 65.54% of respondents said they’ve been uncertain as to the authenticity of a vintage t-shirt.
 Nearly 30% of respondents reported having been sold at least one fake t-shirt recently and even worse, 23% of those who received a fake reported they weren’t always able to get a refund.
 Worse yet, almost 12% said they got no refund at all.

-When asked as to what the single best method to determine authenticity is, over 43% said they use the tag.
+When asked what the single best method to determine authenticity is, over 43% said they use the tag.
 The second method our respondents appeared to rely on was the copyright with 17.45% followed by stitching at 13.88%.

 (Perhaps this is why the same people ended up with a fake t-shirt – as we’ve discussed in detail the copyright and stitching are completely unreliable factors, as can be the tag which sometimes one have one.
 Just over 11% selected a print analysis, which is actually the single best method to authenticate.)

 So how does the community feel about vintage-inspired, modern-day bootlegs?
 For clarification this means, the tee isn’t a counterfeit or a copy intended to look like an original.
 It is, however, an original vintage-inspired design, just not licensed.
 Does the community embrace them?

 For the most part, yes as over 33% say they wear them.

 54% say they don’t wear them, but don’t mind them.

 Only 13% thought they are bad for the community.